-Evacuation is the preferred method of emergency response when sufficient time exists and when evacuation doesn’t place people in harm’s way.
+Evacuation is the preferred method of emergency response when sufficient time exists and when evacuating won't place you in danger.

 Evacuations may be conducted under non-emergency and emergency conditions.